Understanding Masking

 Masking in Autistic Women and Girls

-Masking is very common among most autistic people, although studies have shown that autistic women are more likely to demonstrate masking than autistic men.
-This may be the because different expectations are placed on women and girls in social environments or because autistic girls may have a slight advantage in reading social cues.
-Better or more frequent masking may contribute to the fact that women are less frequently diagnosed with autism than men and that girls are generally diagnosed later than boys.
+Masking is common in many autistic people, but studies show that autistic women and girls are more likely to mask than autistic men.
+This may be because women and girls face different social expectations, or because autistic girls may be slightly better at reading social cues.
+Stronger or more frequent masking may also explain why girls are often diagnosed later than boys and why women are diagnosed less often than men.

 Unmasking